vizhub-core/multiscale-timeseries/README.md

 # multiscale-timeseries
 Small utility for maintaining multi-scale timeseries records.

 Why?
-The problem at hand is to record analytics for various events such as page views, user logins, and usage of features for a SAAS product.
+The problem at hand is to record analytics for various events such as page views, user logins, and usage of features for a Web-based software product.
 This library was created out of the need for a lightweight solution that has the following properties:
  * Represent multiple levels of detail including hours, days, weeks, months, quarters, and years.
  * Age out data to maintain an upper bound on storage for each timeseries record.
  * Persist the timeseries as JSON.
+ * Access the analytics data for presentation within the product.

 ## Example Usage